 }

-This is a simple controller, which contains a GET action and returns random weather forecast data.
-Note that, we have added an attribute named Authorize on top of the Controller.
+on top of the Controller.
 This attribute informs .NET that all the calls coming to the actions of this controller should only be made by the authenticated users.

-Now letโ€™s run the code.
+Now let's run the code.
 You should see the swagger page.

 Open postman and try to give the GET call to get WeatherForecast API.
-And as expected, you should see the response as 401 Unauthorized.
+And as expected, you should see the response as 401 Unauthorized

-Now letโ€™s give the call to the Authenticate endpoint and pass the correct username and password.
+Now let's give the call to the Authenticate endpoint and pass the correct username and password.

-As you can see, we got the response 200 OK and the response body with AuthToken inside it.
+and the response body with AuthToken inside it.
 Now, we can pass this token with the secured APIs.
 Copy the auth token.
 In POSTMAN, open the request of GET WeatherForecast, and navigate to Authorization.
 In the type select Bearer Token.
 Then on the right pane, paste the Auth Token.
 Now, give the request again.

-As you can see, once we pass the Auth Token, the API responded with the response 200 OK and returned the weather data successfully.
+As you can see, once we pass the Auth Token, the API responded with the response 200 OK

 Code Reference